Feeling overwhelmed by trade changes + what they mean for your brand? We're here to help!

 • If implemented additional new fees will result in increased cost of goods sold

-• Many of our merchants leverage 3PLs in Mexico and Canada to receive shipments from China, process abroad and then ship parcel packages to the US.
+• Many merchants leverage 3PLs in Mexico and Canada to receive shipments from China, process abroad, and then ship parcel packages to the U.S.

 • The de minimis exemption allowed brands to ship packages valued <$800 and not pay duties.
-Now removed for Country of Origin China products today.
+This is currently still in effect but brands should prepare for it to change.

-Brands may face retaliatory tariffs on exports to these countries (retaliatory tariffs are currently on pause but the future is uncertain)
+• Brands may face retaliatory tariffs on exports to these countries:

 • The de minimis exemption of no duties for items <$800 still applies….for now